NavCoderr/agv-dynamic-tms-decision-support/README.md

 The project builds a 1 Hz runtime state representation for AGV traffic-management decision support.
 It combines physical AGV telemetry, software-simulated traffic trajectories, planned trajectory priors, graph-relation features, safe-node decisions, TMS actions, virtual-scanner events, urgent-control events, and operator-stop evidence.

-The main predictive task is binary risk/action recognition using event-free features.
-Fine-grained multiclass TMS-state recognition is reported as a diagnostic and exploratory task.
+The main prediction task is binary risk/action recognition using event-free features.
+Fine-grained multiclass TMS-state recognition is also included as a diagnostic and exploratory task.
 The framework is intended as a supervisory decision-support layer and does not claim certified collision-free AGV control.

 ## Repository Structure